 3. Take some time finding opening hours, closures, and special events.

-Pre-purchase your tickets to big attractions to avoid long lines.
-You might spend an extra dollar or two (but sometimes less!).
-You will be rewarded by avoiding a one or two hour wait to get inside.
+Pre-purchase tickets to big attractions to avoid long lines-but see our tip above, and don’t overbook yourself.
+You might spend an extra dollar to book online, but you’ll be rewarded by avoiding a one or two hour wait to get inside.
 The Vatican is a great example of this- waits are around two hours, and people who purchased ahead of time walk right in.
 Additionally, buying online will guarantee that you don’t arrive to find out that the attraction is closed.
 Look at the official tourist websites to find out what to expect.
 For example, the Louvre in Paris is closed on Tuesdays!
 We never would have guessed, until we arrived on a Tuesday and felt stupid for forgetting to check their website.

 4. Heed travel warnings.